-EDF Renewables Development Inc. is proposing to develop, construct and operate the Vulcan Solar Energy Centre (the Project).
+EDF Renewables Development Inc. is proposing to develop, construct and operate the Vulcan Solar Energy Centre (the Project), with an anticipated date of operation in 2023.
 Once complete, Vulcan Solar will be the largest solar project in Western Canada.

 The Project will be situated on six quarter sections of privately owned lands located in Vulcan County.
 The project will have a maximum of 77 MWac capacity.

 The Project will be constructed in two Phases.
 Phase 1 will be designed for 55 MWac – enough energy to power more than 8800 Alberta homes.
 The second Phase will be designed for 22.5 MWac – enough energy to power more than 3,600 Alberta homes – combined, more than 12,000 Alberta homes will be powered through the energy produced in the largest solar project in Western Canada.